 I have finally mastered my Bread recipe!
 I can't tell you how thrilled I am!
-Here I am, thirty-five twenty-nine years old and I finally know how to make bread.
-I can't tell you how incredibly excited and previously stupid I have been.
+Here I am,

 I never made the homemade bread in the restaurant years.
 That was up to Pappy.
 In the rare times I did make it, it went to the trash can for a number of reasons.